New study details the online interdependence among Hispanic families that requires marketers to adopt a bilingual, bicultural approach.

 About Latin X

 Latin X is a discipline within the Consumer X practice at 9thWonder, an independent marketing agency built for business impact.
 Latin X helps marketers target the Hispanic market across acculturation levels, with an emphasis on the bilingual, bicultural consumers who wield the greatest influence within the Hispanic sector.
-9thWonder brings together diverse thinkers and specialties from across seven offices (Houston, Dallas, Denver, Los Angeles, New York, Buenos Aires, Argentina and Nha Trang, Vietnam) to identify hidden opportunities, generate marketplace results and develop lasting advantages for clients such as Public Storage, Cox Enterprises, Natrol, Phillips 66 and Stage Stores.
+9thWonder brings together diverse thinkers and specialties from across six offices (Houston, Dallas, Denver, Los Angeles, Buenos Aires, Argentina and Nha Trang, Vietnam) to identify hidden opportunities, generate marketplace results and develop lasting advantages for clients such as Public Storage, Cox Enterprises, Natrol, Phillips 66 and Stage Stores.
 9thWonder, a minority-owned agency, was founded in 2018 when agency entrepreneur Jose Lozano formalized a collective of successful independent agencies as one integrated enterprise.

 ThinkNow is a technology-driven cultural insights agency.
 ThinkNow enables companies and government agencies to discover the cultural drivers that influence consumer decisions.
 We provide insight solutions to help organizations thrive in a changing demographic environment.
 ThinkNow also owns and operates one of the largest and most representative Hispanic online panels in the industry, DigaYGane.com, used to service our research as well as provide samples to the leading market research companies in the world.
 Learn more at www.thinknow.com.